artyymcflyy/Flicks/README.md

 I noticed that someone posted about using the filter method for searching an array.
 I thought that was very helpful in that it allowed me to break the method and quarry params down bit by bit using a working scenario to further understand how and why it worked rather than wasting time finding a solution.

+I did look into trying to implement the UISegmentedControl feature.
+Creating collection views from scratch seemed a bit tricky since I waited closer to the deadline to try and tackle it.
+I am interested in figuring that out soon enough with a different assignment.

 ## License

     Copyright [yyyy] [name of copyright owner]